adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character(
   [Taylor],
   dialogue[Okay and?
-Everyone does hard drugs these days, you should try it too sometime!
-(Bandwagon)], )
+Everyone does hard drugs these days, you should try it too sometime! #fallacy[bandwagon]], )

 #character(